Finger Snap Lighter

 - Used by Sergej Luk'yanenko - enraged Anton doesn't actually notice that a fireball forms in his palm, so he just incinerates a bowl of rice because he already has the spell readied.

 - Skulduggery Pleasant: It's how Elementals cast fireballs; they take the friction from the finger snap, add magic, then fireball.

 - Archivist Lindhorst from The Golden Pot once lit a few pipes that way.

 - Creating a small flame in his hand is one of Harry Dresden's basic spells, which he activates with the incantation "Flicum Bicus".

 Live Action TV

 - In Charmed demons do this a lot.
 In fact, one episode with Barbas the fear demon had his powers amplified, then depowered without knowing it.
 His look of utter confusion at not being able to conjure up a fireball this way was priceless.

 - Ted Sprague and Meredith Gordon from Heroes both do this.
 (Meredith does it so much that fans nicknamed her "Flamepalm".)

-- An early episode of The X-Files has a pyrokinetic villain who does this to impress two kids and mess around with a young woman at a bar.
+- An early episode of The X-Files has a pyrokinetic villain who sets fire on his fingers in order to impress two kids and mess around with a young woman at a bar.

 - Kryten the android lights a cigar with a flame from his index finger in the Red Dwarf episode "Bodyswap".
 This was apparently a difficult and uncomfortable trick for the actor to achieve, involving pipes and cables running across the floor and up through the costume — and not made any easier or more comfortable by the fact that the script called for him to be knee-deep in water at the time.
 The scene was then deleted from the finished episode, therefore making all the effort and suffering for nothing.
 To further add insult to injury, the footage has since gone missing and was unable to be included on the DVD.